apostrophecms-legacy/apostrophe-snippets/README.md

 ### Invoking the Base Class Constructor

-Now that we've set up our options, it's time to invoke the snippet module's constructor so that we can inherit everything it does for us:
+Now that we've set up our options, it's time to invoke the snippet module's constructor so that we can inherit everything it does for us.
+Then, after doing additional work, we should invoke the callback if any.

     // Call the base class constructor.
 Don't pass the callback, we want to invoke it
     // ourselves after constructing more stuff
     snippets.Snippets.call(this, options, null);

+    ... do more work here, as described in the following sections ...

+    if (callback) {
+      process.nextTick(function() { return callback(null); });
+    }

 "What is this `.call` business about?"